Screening for Sparse Online Learning: Screening for online algorithms

 \end{corollary}

-\begin{remark}$~$ \begin{itemize} \item[(i)] Compared with the gap safe rules of \cite{ndiaye2015gap,ndiaye2016gap,ndiaye2017gap}, we do not project $\bcert$ onto the dual feasible set $\Kk$ and hence have an additional term $\pa{\Omega^D(\bcert) -1}_+$ in $r_g^{(t)}(\beta,\bcert)$. \item[(ii)] The above screening is safe for the online problem $\bar P^{(t)}$ in the sense that screening will not falsely remove features which are in the solution $\beta^{(t),*}$ of $\bar P^{(t)}$, however, the support of $\beta^{(t),*}$ may not necessarily coincide with that of the global minimizer $\beta^*$ of \eqref{eq:onlineprob} and hence, our rule is not necessarily safe for the expectation \eqref{eq:onlineprob}.
-Further discussions on the safety of our rule can be found in Section \ref{sec:safety_check}. \end{itemize} \end{remark}
+\begin{remark} The above screening is safe for the online problem $\bar P^{(t)}(\beta)$ in the sense that it will not falsely remove features which are in the solution $\beta^{\star,(t)}$ of $\bar P^{(t)}(\beta)$.
+However, the support of $\beta^{\star,(t)}$ may not necessarily coincide with that of the global minimizer $\beta^\star$ of \eqref{eq:onlineprob}.
+Hence, our rule is not necessarily safe for the objective expectation \eqref{eq:onlineprob}.
+Further discussions on the safety of our rule can be found in Sections \ref{sec:section_checks} and \ref{sec:safety_check}. \end{remark}